 How Can I Prevent Ovarian Cancer?

-If you are concerned about your risk for developing ovarian cancer, talk with your health care provider about possible strategies to help decrease your risk.
-Such strategies may include:�
+If you are concerned about your risk for developing ovarian cancer, talk with your health care provider about possible ways to help lower your risk.
+Such steps may include:�